broda1802/Diary/README.md

 # Diary

-First project
+First project based on generic views, with tests.

-A diary which allow the patient to monitor the treatment
+A diary which allow the patient to monitor the treatment.